jankit18/DSA_Cheatsheet/Hashing_CheatSheet.md

 		~ But if we do not know the keys in advance then the following are the techniques which will help us :)

+# Chaining
-# Chaining -> It links the keys with same hash value as chain which can be implemented using a dynamic array or LinkedList or even using self-balancing BST.
+	Short Intro -> It links the keys with same hash value as chain which can be implemented using a dynamic array or LinkedList or even using self-balancing BST.

        Keys = { 21, 58, 17, 54, 50, 102, 8, 159, 205,506, 711, 544, 989 }
        H(key) = key%5